-Ever since the 1950s, cars and trucks have been built with either standard or optional climate control systems.
+We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
 The lifeblood of the air conditioning system is a refrigerant called R134a.
-The refrigerant emits cold air after a simple thermal reaction, and it creates a slight excess of water as it travels through all the HVAC components on your Oldsmobile Aurora.
-Your car's A/C receiver drier is installed between the condenser and the expansion valve, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
-Whenever you disconnect any of the A/C hoses on your car or truck, you must change your Oldsmobile Aurora A/C receiver drier or accumulator.
+The refrigerant emits cold air after a simple thermal reaction, and it tends to accumulate moisture as it cycles through the HVAC system in your Oldsmobile Aurora.
+Between your A/C condenser and the expansion valve is the receiver drier, and it absorbs the water in the line and stores it in a desiccant so the refrigerant can cool your interior.
+Each time your vehicle's air conditioning gets serviced and parts are replaced, you must change your Oldsmobile Aurora A/C receiver drier or accumulator.

 Given all the hassles associated with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the first place you go to make buying it easy.
-Don't let a broken A/C Receiver Drier & Accumulator bring about the demise of your car, truck, or SUV, and don't gamble with its condition by using anything but the best repair parts.
-Get your Aurora back on the road with the best replacement parts from the experts at Car Parts Discount.
-When it comes to Oldsmobile Aurora A/C Receiver Drier & Accumulator parts, you can find them for 2003, 2002, 2001, 1999, 1998, 1997, 1996, 1995 models by clicking the appropriate year below.
+At Car Parts Discount, we have real customer support agents on the phone with enough expertise to help you buy the appropriate Oldsmobile Aurora part for your needs.
+Don't let a A/C Receiver Drier & Accumulator repair spell the end of your car, truck, or SUV, and don't gamble with its condition by using anything but the highest quality replacement parts.
+When it comes to Oldsmobile Aurora A/C Receiver Drier & Accumulator parts, you can find them for models by clicking the appropriate year below.